lachstr/physics_animations/_posts/2020-05-29-newtons-cradle-animation.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/0LnbyjOyEQ8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-The explanation I can come up with for this originates from what we meant by the separation between pendulums being small.
+The explanation for this originates from what we meant by the separation between pendulums being small.

 With our simulated system we can place the pendulums closer together.
 Observe how this increases the time before the motion of the internal masses becomes obvious.